Families Against Corporate Killers (FACK)

-No-one should be killed at work & employers escape justice
+No-one should be killed at work and employers should not escape justice.

-Families Against Corporate Killers, FACK, was set up by families of those killed by work, launched in 2006, and is run by Greater Manchester Hazards Centre.
+Families Against Corporate Killers (FACK) was set up by families of those killed by or at work.
+FACK was launched in 2006 and is run by the Greater Manchester Hazards Centre (GMHC).
 FACK offers help to the families of those killed in work-related incidents by negligent employers.
-We support families through the investigation, inquest and trial process with information and advocacy, try to ensure as much justice as possible and that their voices are heard in the campaign to stop work deaths as no-one’s death is just a statistic and almost every work-death could have been, and should have been prevented. http://www.hazards.org/deadlybusiness/
+We support families through the investigation, inquest and trial process with information and advocacy.
+FACK aims to ensure as much justice as possible and that the voices of those impacted are heard in the campaign to stop work-related deaths.
+No-one’s death is just a statistic and almost every work-related death could and should have been prevented.

 FACK founder members